oxidecomputer/progenitor/README.md

 It generates a type called `Client` with methods that correspond to the operations specified in the OpenAPI document.

+Progenitor can also generate a CLI to interact with an OpenAPI service instance, and [`httpmock`](https://crates.io/crates/httpmock) helpers to create a strongly typed mock of the OpenAPI service.

 The primary target is OpenAPI documents emitted by [Dropshot](https://github.com/oxidecomputer/dropshot)-generated APIs, but it can be used for many OpenAPI documents.
 As OpenAPI covers a wide range of APIs,